alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/jquery-your-first-plugin.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 This code can look strange, and this is due to preserve the [no conflict mode](http://docs.jquery.com/Using_jQuery_with_Other_Libraries).
 Since we like to use the $ you can simply create a function that accepts a single argument called $, then inside that function you can use $ as usual, and finally you immediately invoke the function passing jQuery as argument.
-This technique is described in â€œ[JQuery in action](http://www.manning.com/bibeault/)â€, one of the best book Iâ€™ve read.
+This technique is described in â€œ[JQuery in action](http://www.manning.com/bibeault/)â€, one of the best book I've read.

 This extension is really simple, first of all I check if console object is defined, if not I create a console object with a simple log function that does nothing.
 This is needed to avoid javascript errors in IE or in other browser that have no firebug console.